 Having walked down the Lea Valley late last year with Gary Budden, we endeavoured to continue on from our point of departure in Planet Stratford and to follow the river right the way down to Leamouth where it finally pours into the Thames.
-Though on paper the walk was effectively a south-following meander, mapped largely … Continue reading Wanders: Leamouth Labyrinth
+Though on paper the walk was effectively a south-following meander, mapped largely (or at least so we thought) by potentially walking along … Continue reading Wanders: Leamouth Labyrinth

 Apart from going on a number of planned walks throughout 2016, towards the end of the year I managed to head on a number of more random jaunts out into a variety of places.
-Though the reel of photos I took has come back mixed in terms of quality, the walks were still interesting enough … Continue reading Wanders: Odds and Ends
+Though the reel of photos I took has come back mixed in terms of quality, the walks were still interesting enough for me to want to write about them.
+Three in … Continue reading Wanders: Odds and Ends

 At the recent Alchemical Landscape conference in Cambridge, there was some interesting analysis of the portrayal of landscape in the opening sequence of Alan Clarke’s Play For Today episode, Penda’s Fen (1974).
-The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.
+The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities of English landscape; on the one hand, the typical pastoral … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.

 The Menhir Motorway is the first film of 2016 and it should set the tone for the rest of the year’s projects.
-Having filmed in late December, a mere few days before Christmas in the freezing edge-lands of Wallasey on The Wirral with the help of my girlfriend, Lauren (who took all of the proceeding … Continue reading Short Film – The Menhir Motorway.
+Having filmed in late December, a mere few days before Christmas in the freezing edge-lands of Wallasey on The Wirral with the help of my girlfriend, Lauren (who took all of the proceeding digital photos of the shoot), the film has been gently … Continue reading Short Film – The Menhir Motorway.

 Above is the trailer for the first film project of 2016, The Menhir Motorway.
 The film has been slightly delayed due to missing virtually all possible deadlines in regards to getting the film developed but it is now well on its way to being finished.
-Unlike virtually every other landscape short that I’ve made, this … Continue reading Trailer – The Menhir Motorway.
+Unlike virtually every other landscape short that I’ve made, this is one about an area that is personal to me, … Continue reading Trailer – The Menhir Motorway.